TAKE A LOOK-China to unveil new 5-year plan at annual meeting of parliament | Law-Order

-China is set to unveil a new five-year plan and other socioeconomic targets for 2021 when it's the annual meeting of parliament, the National People's Congress, begins on Friday.
+China is due to unveil a new five-year development plan along with socioeconomic targets for 2021 when its annual meeting of parliament, the National People's Congress, begins on Friday.
+Changes to the electoral system in Hong Kong, tightening Beijing's grip over the city following sweeping new national security legislation last year, are also expected to be announced during the congress.

-During the session, China is also expected to unveil changes to the electoral system in Hong Kong, which would tighten Beijing's grip over the city where it imposed sweeping new national security legislation last year.
+Following are key stories: > Former Hong Kong chief C.Y.
+Leung does not rule out return to post > Tencent boss to call for tighter governance on China's internet economy -state media > Concerns over China vaccine diplomacy "narrow-minded" - political advisory body > Chinese delegates to propose vaccine passports at annual meetings -Global Times > As economy rebounds, China parliament to address long-term pitfalls > China's electoral reform 'earthquake' set to upend Hong Kong politics > China expected to unveil hike in military budget as tensions rise > EXPLAINER-What to expect from China's annual meeting of parliament > China vows 5-year plan dedicated to climate, but growth, security concerns weigh > EXPLAINER-What is love?
+Beijing desires unconditional loyalty from Hong Kong (Compiled by Se Young Lee; Editing by Sam Holmes)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)